Web3-Pi/docs/docs/setup/dual-mode/installation-monitoring.md

 ### Grafana Monitoring verification

 Grafana, InfluxDB, and Basic Node Monitor (BNM) are disabled in pair devices mode.
 After you have manually configured them, they can be enabled and used.
-Please see the [Configuration Guide](../managing/configuration.md) and the [Tuning, Monitoring and Maintenance Guide](../managing/tuning-monitoring-maintenance.md).
+Please see the [Configuration Guide](../../management/ssh.md).

 ### Network configuration verification